Computable analysis on the space of marked groups: The space of marked groups as a recursive metric space

 \subsubsection{Proof of Theorem \ref{thm:No-Completion-Theorem}}

-We now prove Theorem \ref{thm:No-Completion-Theorem}: \begin{thm*} [Failure of an effective Axiom of Choice for groups] There is no algorithm that, given a wp-coherent set of relations and irrelations, produces a word problem algorithm for a marked group that satisfies those relations and irrelations. \end{thm*} Note that, just as Miller's Theorem (Theorem \ref{thm:Miller,}) was a strengthening of the Boone-Novikov Theorem on the existence of a finitely presented group with unsolvable word problem, this theorem strengthens the Boone-Rogers Theorem which states that the word problem does not have a uniform solution amongst finitely presented groups with solvable word problem. \begin{proof} We will build in Lemma \ref{lem:Lemma for NCT} a pair of sequences $(P_{n})_{n\in\mathbb{N}}$ and $(Q_{n})_{n\in\mathbb{N}}$ such that: \begin{itemize} \item The sequences $(P_{n})_{n\in\mathbb{N}}$ and $(Q_{n})_{n\in\mathbb{N}}$ consist only of disjoint recursive sets; \item The sequences $(P_{n})_{n\in\mathbb{N}}$ and $(Q_{n})_{n\in\mathbb{N}}$ are uniformly r.e., but not uniformly recursive; \item For any sequence $(H_{n})_{n\in\mathbb{N}}$ of uniformly recursive sets, there must be some index $n_{0}$ such that either $H_{n_{0}}$ does not contain $P_{n_{0}}$, or $H_{n_{0}}^{c}$ does not contain $Q_{n_{0}}$. \end{itemize} We apply Miller's construction to this sequence to obtain a computable sequence $(\Pi_{P_{n},Q_{n}})_{n\in\mathbb{N}}$ of finite sets of relations and irrelations.
+We now prove Theorem \ref{thm:No-Completion-Theorem}: \begin{thm*} [Failure of an effective Axiom of Choice for groups] There is no algorithm that, given a wp-coherent set of relations and irrelations, produces a word problem algorithm for a marked group that satisfies those relations and irrelations. \end{thm*} \begin{proof} We will build in Lemma \ref{lem:Lemma for NCT} a pair of sequences $(P_{n})_{n\in\mathbb{N}}$ and $(Q_{n})_{n\in\mathbb{N}}$ such that: \begin{itemize} \item The sequences $(P_{n})_{n\in\mathbb{N}}$ and $(Q_{n})_{n\in\mathbb{N}}$ consist only of disjoint computable sets; \item The sequences $(P_{n})_{n\in\mathbb{N}}$ and $(Q_{n})_{n\in\mathbb{N}}$ are uniformly c.e., but not uniformly computable; \item For any sequence $(H_{n})_{n\in\mathbb{N}}$ of uniformly computable sets, there must be some index $n_{0}$ such that either $H_{n_{0}}$ does not contain $P_{n_{0}}$, or $H_{n_{0}}^{c}$ does not contain $Q_{n_{0}}$. \end{itemize} We apply Miller's construction to this sequence to obtain a computable sequence $(\Pi_{P_{n},Q_{n}})_{n\in\mathbb{N}}$ of finite sets of relations and irrelations.

 Suppose by contradiction that there is an algorithm $\mathcal{A}$ as in the theorem.
-For each natural number $n$, the set $\Pi_{P_{n},Q_{n}}$ is wp-coherent, because $P_{n}$ and $Q_{n}$ are recursive.
+For each natural number $n$, the set $\Pi_{P_{n},Q_{n}}$ is wp-coherent, because $P_{n}$ and $Q_{n}$ are computable.
 Thus the algorithm $\mathcal{A}$ can be applied to $\Pi_{P_{n},Q_{n}}$, to produce the word problem algorithm for a group that satisfies the relations and irrelations of $\Pi_{P_{n},Q_{n}}$.
 Denote $G_{n}$ the group defined by this algorithm.